Updated: May 3, 2026

-Best Sushi in North York 2026: Top 8 Spots Ranked
+Best Sushi in North York (2026): 8 Spots Locals Actually Recommend

 Quick Answer

-The 8 Best Sushi Spots in North York
+The 8 Best Sushi Restaurants in North York

-Ranked by a combination of food quality, value, creativity, and buzz.
-All prices and details verified February 2026.
+Ranked by a combination of food quality, value, creativity, and community buzz on Reddit and XiaoHongShu.
+All prices, addresses, and operating status verified against Google Places API on May 3, 2026.

 1